For those who are unfamiliar with Taoism, Taoism is, by its very nature, unlimited, infinite, and is based on absolutely no beliefs.

 — “What is the definition of consciousness?”

-will have a never ending debate, because of the subjective nature of all perception.
+These terms have a never-ending debate because of the subjective nature of all perceptions.

-And in the next part, when we dive deeper in the linguistics and how it plays a huge role in the shape of our experiences, we are super attached to definitions so that we can relate to the world.
+And in the next part, when we dive deeper into language and how it plays a huge role in the shape of our experiences, we are super attached to definitions so that we can relate to the world.

-Let’s assume that there has never has been such ideas as Spiritual Awakening and/or Spiritual Enlightenment.
+Let’s assume that there has never been such ideas as Spiritual Awakening and/or Spiritual Enlightenment.

-Rather let’s look at what we know, and what we know for certain, which, by the way, is how you cut through beliefs, through knowing.
+Rather, let’s look at what we know, and what we know for certain, which, by the way, is how you cut through belief and knowledge.

-When I speak about knowing, I’m regarding beyond the world facts, I’m talking about something deep in your being.
+When I speak about knowing, I’m regarding beyond the world facts.
+I’m talking about something deep in your being.
 In fact, the deepest part of your being.

 Knowledge is the information in your mind that has either been accepted as a fact, scientific law by the world, or something that has been tested and improves your life experience.

 You can know something about the world, which is knowledge, but pure knowing is deeper.
 It’s the deepest inside of yourself that you can go.